1/Sunday

 MidwestMaize.jpg

 Cynthia Clampitt, author of The Midwest Maize: How Corn Shaped the U.S. Heartland, will present what may prove to be the corniest Theodore Talk ever!
-To register, check your email for the Zoom link for this Theodore Talk or, on or after Friday, June 20th, tap/click on the Zoom link that will be available here on our website.
+To register, visit the American Mensa Event or, on or after Friday, June 20th, tap/click on the Zoom link that will be available here on our website.
 See a list of all the Theodore talks on the American Mensa Events website.
 Even if you can’t attend the live talk, provided you register, you will receive a link to a recording of the event.
 Closed captioning enabled.

 Virtual Event!!